[Major revision–posted 4/5/19 (replaces 9/24/14 edition)]

 i.
 Requesting Sick Leave Pool

 (1) A regular employee may apply for hours from the Sick Leave Pool by submitting completed application and physician's certification forms to Human Resources.
 The documentation must contain sufficient information to allow the sick leave pool administrator to evaluate the employee's eligibility.
 If eligibility cannot be determined from the documentation submitted, the application will be denied.

-(2) It is the employee's responsibility to notify his or her supervisor when he or she applies for Sick Leave Pool and the expected length of absence.
+(2) It is the employee's responsibility to notify their supervisor when they apply for Sick Leave Pool and the expected length of absence.

 (3) Sick Leave Pool benefits cannot be used for an injury, illness, or family member other than those set forth in this policy.
-An employee will not receive more than the maximum allowable Sick Leave Pool hours, in accordance with his or her state service, in any 12-month period.
+An employee will not receive more than the maximum allowable Sick Leave Pool hours, in accordance with their state service, in any 12-month period.
 Awarded Sick Leave Pool may be used only for the particular condition approved.

-(4) An employee must use all of his or her accrued sick leave and vacation leave before utilizing any approved Sick Leave Pool hours.
+(4) An employee must use all of their accrued sick leave and vacation leave before utilizing any approved Sick Leave Pool hours.